-The directors therefore have a reasonable expectation that the company will be able to continue in operational existence for the foreseeable future, until at least 12 months from the date of approval these financial statements.
+The directors therefore have a reasonable expectation that the company will be able to continue in operational existence for the foreseeable future, until 31 January 2026.
 Thus, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.